Sphyrna-029/Solar-Weather-Station/README.md

 	/nodes/{nodeid}
 		GET - Get information on single node
 		PUT - Modify information on a single node
-		DELET - Delete node but not node data
+		DELETE - Delete node but not node data

 	/nodes/{nodeid}/strikes
 		GET - List all strikes for {nodeid}